0xNirvana/Writeups/OWASP_Top_10/writeup.md

 2. Stored XSS: When the XXS script is stored directly in the database of the web app.
 3. DOM-Based XSS: Document Object Model (DOM) is helpful to change the document's structure, style and content.
 DOM XSS are the ones that are in the DOM.

-Moving on to the questions, let's deploy yhe machine and go to `http://machine_ip/stored` which would look like:
+Moving on to the questions, let's deploy the machine and go to `http://machine_ip/stored` which would look like:

 ![xss_homepage](./.images/xss_homepage.png)